 The small overnight campground offers RV and tent campsites, along with two beautiful one-room log cabins.
 These warm and cozy cabins sleep four comfortably.
 They also have covered porches which overlook picturesque Lake Marie.
 Rustic and deluxe yurts are also available in the campground .
 Showers and restrooms are centrally located.
 This beautiful and quiet campground has yet to be discovered by crowds of camping enthusiasts.

 The park is centered in the stretch of towering sand dunes protected by the Oregon Dunes National Recreation Area.
 These dunes, many of which reach heights of 500 feet or more, are ideal for the off-road enthusiast, or for the person who enjoys the magnificent wonders of nature.
 For more information about the dunes and the recreational opportunities offered, contact the Oregon Dunes National Recreation Area visitor center in nearby Reedsport.

 The Umpqua River Lighthouse towers above the entrance to Winchester Bay.
 The 65-foot tower contains a distinctive lens which emits a red and white flash.
-The lighthouse and adjacent museum are operated and maintained by the Douglas County Parks Department.
-For information about museum and lighthouse tours, call (541) 271-4631.
+The lighthouse and adjacent museum are operated and maintained by Umpqua Valley Museums.
+Information and tour schedule is posted at umpquavalleymuseums.org.

 No. There is no beach access from the park.
 The beach is a short 5 minute drive away from the campground.

 Umpqua Lighthouse State Park entrance is open 24 hours a day and 7 days a week.
 If you plan to arrive late in the evening your site will be waiting.